Yashika1818/BuzzWomen_Bot/README.md

 # About BuzzWomen Bot

 - BuzzWomen Bot is an interactive, messaging app-agnostic chatbot engine to do business counselling for low-income women entrepreneurs from rural areas.
-- It uses AI/ML/NLP technologies and can also incorporate multi-lingual functionality.
+- It uses AI/ML/NLP technologies and has multi-lingual functionality supporting more than 100 languages.